Who can apply to City Garden?

 When will we know if we’ve been accepted?

-If you are applying for the Primary placement, you will receive word from Dr. Nicole Evans, the Principal or our Admissions Coordinator.
+If you are applying for the Primary placement, you will receive word from the Admissions Coordinator.
 We will begin accepting students in late March or April for the following year.

 If you are applying for a spot in Kindergarten, 1st, or 2nd grade, the Admissions Coordinator will contact you to let you know of your placement.
 The first catchment lottery is scheduled for Friday, March 13, 2020.
 Families will find out if they are accepted, or if they are on the wait list, on Friday, March 13, 2020.